How Do Solar Panels Work?

 When sunlight hits the PV cells in your solar panels, electrons are knocked loose and start to move around in a closed circuit.
-This is electricity, in its basic form: the electrons flowing around a circuit in a solar PV panel generate a form of energy called Direct Current (DC) electricity.
+This is electricity, in its basic form, which is primarily Direct Current (DC) electricity.

 This low voltage DC electricity is then converted into high voltage Alternating Current (AC) electricity by an inverter (or inverters) connected to your solar PV panels.
 This AC electricity can then be used in your home immediately during the day or stored in a solar battery for use at night.

 What is the perfect condition for my solar panel?